Fred Riebeling

 Fredrick Riebeling (born 29 January 1953) is an Australian politician.
 He was a Labor member of the Western Australian Legislative Assembly from 1992 to 2008.

+Early life

+Riebeling was born in Bridgetown and moved to Perth as a young child.
+Prior to entering parliament, he had a career with the Crown Law Department.

+Career

-Riebeling was born in Bridgetown.
-Before becoming a member of parliament, he was a Roebourne shire president.
-He represented the electorate of Ashburton until it was abolished in 1994 and became part of the electorate of Burrup, which itself was later abolished in a redistribution in 2003 and became part of the electorate of North West Coastal.
+Before becoming a member of parliament, Riebeling was a Roebourne shire president.
+He represented the electorate of Ashburton until it was abolished in 1994 and became part of the electorate of Burrup, which itself was later abolished in a redistribution in 2003 and became part of the electorate of North West Coastal in 2005.

 Riebeling was appointed as the Speaker of the Legislative Assembly in 2001.